 Using Experts to Determine Financial Loss

-Plaintiffs can present expert testimony from financial professionals to establish the value of the deceased to his loved ones.
+The plaintiffs can present expert testimony from financial professionals to establish the value of the deceased to his loved ones.
 Until recently, this testimony wasn’t admissible when a housewife died, but that rule has changed.
-When the decedent is a housewife who wasn’t employed outside the home, the financial effect on the survivors won’t involve a reduction of income, but increased expenditures to continue the services she was providing or would have provided if she’d lived.
-Because jurors might not be knowledgeable regarding the monetary value of a housewife’s services, experts may aid the jury in this evaluation.

-In Georgia wrongful death cases, there are two different types of claims.
+In Georgia’s wrongful death cases, there are two different types of claims.
 The first is the actual wrongful death claim, which is the value of the lost life as described above.
-The second kind of claim is an estate claim.
-These claims are filed on behalf of the estate and cover not only the value of the lost life but compensation for pain and suffering as well as expenses incurred by the estate as a result of the injury or death.
+The second kind of law claim is an estate claim.
 Your wrongful death lawyer in Atlanta can help you figure out the specifics of what to ask for in your claim.

 Punitive Damages for an Atlanta Wrongful Death Claim

-Punitive damages are awarded in cases of serious or malicious wrongdoing to punish the wrongdoer or deter others from behaving similarly.
-In many states, a plaintiff may not recover punitive damages in a wrongful death act.
-There are a number of states, however, that have specific statutes that permit the recovery of punitive damages.
-In states which don’t explicitly allow or disallow punitive damages in wrongful death actions, courts have held punitive damages permissible.
-The right Atlanta lawyers will have the ability to advise you regarding whether your state allows punitive damages.
+Punitive damages are awarded in cases of serious or malicious wrongdoing in Atlanta to punish the wrongdoer or deter others from behaving similarly.
+In many states, a plaintiff may not recover punitive damages in a wrongful death law case.
+There are a number of states, however, that have specific statutes or a law that permit the recovery of punitive damages.

 Survival Actions in Georgia

-A survival action, on the other hand, centers around the anguish of the deceased individual (who attorneys and judges frequently refer to as the “decedent”) instead of the despair and financial losses of their household.
-In a survival action, the decedent’s estate can recover compensation concerning the pain and anguish of the victim along with the decedent’s medical bills and lost earnings–comparable to what the individual might have recovered in personal injury litigation if they had endured.
-The reimbursement is then distributed through the deceased individual’s estate as opposed to dispersed directly to living relatives.
+A survival action, on the other hand, centers around the anguish of the deceased individual (who attorneys and law judges frequently refer to as the “decedent”) instead of the despair and financial losses of their household.
+In a survival action, the decedent’s estate can recover compensation concerning the pain and anguish of the victim along with the decedent’s medical bills and lost earnings–comparable to what the individual might have recovered (but lost) in personal injury law if they had endured.

 You may have heard of some high profile wrongful death lawsuits in Atlanta on the news or online.
 Below are some local examples of wrongful death to better illustrate how wrongful death lawsuits work.